aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 6Apr18
+Finished Section 7.
+Enjoyed all of them and finished them with minimal errors or problems.
+A change from Section 6.
+And I did a little extra on some of the exercises as well.
+A good day of coding.

 ## 5Apr18
 Worked on Section 7 and the first 3 exercises.
 These exercises, as I look ahead, seem exciting and I'm looking forward again to finishing these and building my skills.
 Strategies for Success workshop again.